-where $A_t$ is the total area of the footprint of the Wheeler North Reef in year t, and $P_t$ is the proportion of the Wheeler North Reef covered by hard substrate in year t. $A_t$ is determined from backscatter in the most recent multibeam sonar survey using a horizontal grid size of 0.25 meters with an isobath interval of 0.5 meters as described in Elwany et al. (2014). $P_t$ is determined from data collected in diver surveys.
-The proportion of area covered by hard substrate in the as-built condition in 2008 immediately after construction ( $S_0 = A_0 P_0$ ) that is remaining at time t can be expressed as $S_t/S_0$ .
-The value of $S_t/S_0$ based on the current year or a four-year running average of the current year and the preceding three years (whichever is larger) must be $\geq$ 0.9 for the Wheeler North Reef to successfully meet this standard.
+where A_t is the total footprint area of Wheeler North Reef in year t, and P_t is the proportion of Wheeler North Reef covered by hard substrate in year t.
+A_t is determined from backscatter in the most recent multibeam sonar survey using a horizontal grid size of 0.25 meters with an isobath interval of 0.5 meters as described in Elwany et al. (2014).
+P_t is determined from data collected in diver surveys.
+The proportion of area covered by hard substrate in the as-built condition in 2008 immediately after construction ($S_0 = A_0P_0$) that is remaining at time t can be expressed as S_t/S_0 .
+The value of S_t/S_0 based on the current year or a four-year running average of the current year and the preceding three years (whichever is larger) must be \geq 0.9 for Wheeler North Reef to successfully meet this standard.

-The reef footprint area used to evaluate this standard includes the Phase 1 modules and the Phase 2 primary polygons, which collectively met the construction criteria of

-$\geq$ 42% cover of rock.
+The reef footprint area used to evaluate this standard includes the Phase 1 modules and the 16 Phase 2 primary polygons, which collectively met the construction criteria of \geq 42% cover of rock.
 The area of the Phase 2 primary polygons in the as-built survey done immediately after construction in 2008 was 130 acres (Elwany et al. 2009).
 Because the footprint area of the Phase 1 modules was not measured during the 2008 as-built survey, their footprint area measured in 2009 (25 acres) is used as their footprint area in 2008.
-Hence the initial footprint area of the Wheeler North Reef that is used to evaluate this performance standard ( $A_0$ ) is 155 acres.
-The mean percent cover of rock of this initial footprint area in 2008 ( $P_0$ ) was 45.6%.
+Hence the initial footprint area of Wheeler North Reef that is used to evaluate this performance standard (A_0) is 155 acres.
+The mean percent cover of rock of this initial footprint area in 2008 (P_0) was 45.6%.

 Because the footprint area of the artificial reef is not expected to change much from year-to-year, multi-beam sonar surveys are done only once every five years and the value for reef footprint area is assumed to remain constant between sonar surveys.
-Multibeam sonar surveys of the Wheeler North Reef were completed in 2009, 2014 and 2020.
+Multibeam sonar surveys of Wheeler North Reef were completed in 2009, 2014 and 2020.
 Unlike footprint area, the percent of the bottom covered by rock is measured every year by divers.

 Results: There was a slight decrease in the combined footprint area in 2009, the year following construction (Figure 6.1.1a), which is not unexpected as rocks settle into the soft sandy bottom.
 Since then, the footprint area of the Phase 1 modules and the Phase 2 primary polygons of Wheeler North Reef has remained relatively constant ranging from 152.1 to 153.8 acres.
-The percent cover of rock within the footprint areas of the Phase 1 modules and the Phase 2 primary polygons also remained relatively constant until 2020 when it unexpectedly increased from 47% to 56% cover.
-(Figure 6.1.1b).
+The percent cover of rock within the footprint areas of the Phase 1 modules and the Phase 2 primary polygons has also remained relatively constant ranging from a low of 42% in 2011 to a high of 49 % in 2017(Figure 6.1.1b).